When You’re Worried About a Veteran or First Responder You Love

 How You Can Help (Without Carrying the Whole Load)

-You cannot force change — and you are not failing if they resist help.
+Here’s the hard truth: you cannot force change — and you are not failing if they resist help.
+What you can do includes:

 - Stay connected, even when they push away